gulrenor/pllc/README.md

   This is the site's robots.txt file, but is currently ineffective because it doesnt reside on the root directory of the server.
 It should be moved there for proper SEO and spidering directives.

 + `/themes/lc/theme.toml`
-  The theme configuration file.
-Mostly used if the theme is going to packaged and redistributed.
+  The theme configuration file; used if the theme is going to packaged and redistributed.

 + `/themes/lc/LICENSE.md`
   The theme's license for redistribution.
 Default MIT license.